Kreeblah/pcdos71-patch/README.md

     IBMDOS.COM    8e1283bb4421ff003a5b6097f6c3b7aa577258e7913a525b8be70acf2930bff6
     MSCDEX.EXE    aba92c75e00b16b84c787a0ccba65a2b58fdd48288594d4392534031c6a2ab72

 Finally, this batch file uses MD5 digests to check whether the patch files and the files to be patched are the expected files.
 Note that MD5 isn't a secure hashing algorithm at this point.
-If there are questions about the legitimacy of the files, a more secure hashing algorithm (like SHA256) is strongly encouraged instead.
-The intent was primarily to prevent accidental application of this patch to a system which is not suited for it.
+If there are questions about the legitimacy of the files, a more secure hashing algorithm (such as SHA256) is strongly encouraged instead.
+The intent of using MD5 was primarily to prevent accidental application of this patch to a system which is not suited for it while not requiring an implementation of a hashing algorithm which would likely be extremely slow on a computer of the era that runs DOS.

 Because DOS does not have a native MD5 tool, ``MD5SUM.EXE`` (SHA256 sum 484e05c00662d260c95a3a11e5922b465d14ead71a8950cd54193c32bcebd4c7)from https://github.com/Kreeblah/md5sum is also required.